Screening process

 We will let you know your interview results as soon as possible after the interview.

 A recommendation from the interview board is not a job offer.
 It is only 1 step in the selection process.
-Only official interview results and job offers from the HR and recruitment team are valid.
+Only official interview results and job offers from the recruitment department are valid.

 The selection process continues after the interview.